George Washington University, Elliott School of International Affairs

 The successful candidate will be expected to teach graduate courses in science and technology, transnational security, economic security (with a focus on trade wars, sanctions and embargoes), or security studies related matters.
 We welcome applicants familiar with non-conventional security studies, including cybersecurity, climate security, transnational security in the Global South, cryptocurrencies and organized crime, and other emerging topics.

 This is a term-limited, nonrenewable appointment of 12 months, from June 1, 2023 – May 31, 2024.

 George Washington University’s culture reflects its shared values, including respect and diversity.
 The Elliott School recognizes that diversity and social mobility are among our country’s greatest assets in engaging the rest of the world; we are deeply committed as a school to fostering an inclusive community.
 To this end, we encourage candidates from diverse identities, backgrounds, and experiences.
 We are particularly interested in receiving applications from members of underrepresented groups.
 The selected candidate will be expected to support inclusive excellence, including inclusive teaching.
 To learn more about the Elliott School’s commitment to diversity, equity, and inclusion, visit elliott.gwu.edu/diversity-and-inclusion.

-The university is an Equal Opportunity/Affirmative Action employer that does not unlawfully discriminate in any of its programs or activities on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity expression, or on any other basis prohibited by applicable law.
-Employment offers are contingent on the satisfactory outcome of a standard background screening.
+EEO Statement: The university is an Equal Employment Opportunity/Affirmative Action employer that does not unlawfully discriminate in any of its programs or activities on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity or expression, or on any other basis prohibited by applicable law.